-Any project or paper that had been assigned prior to the days of suspension and due on one of the days of suspension, will be accepted on the due date either delivered to the school by a parent/guardian or submitted through Microsoft 365/Teams and receive a 10% grade deduction overall on the assignment.
-Note: Students must bear responsibility for their actions and know there are consequences.
+Any project or paper that had been assigned prior to the days of suspension and due on one of the days of suspension, will be accepted on the due date either delivered to the school by a parent/guardian or submitted through Microsoft 365/Teams.

-- A Behavioral Contract may be prepared for the student that specifies the disciplinary consequences for continued misbehavior of the student.
-If a behavior contract already exists, it will be reviewed and modified to avoid future inappropriate behavior. - Students serving suspension may not attend Ajial functions or participate in extra- curricular activities until the suspension has been lifted or possible Behavior Contract ended.
+A Behavioral Contract may be prepared for the student that specifies the disciplinary consequences for continued misbehavior of the student.
+If a behavior contract already exists, it will be reviewed and modified to avoid future inappropriate behavior.

+• Students serving suspension may not attend Ajial functions or participate in extra- curricular activities until the suspension has been lifted or possible Behavior Contract ended.